enverbashirov/YOLOv3-mMwave-Radar/README.md

 - [ ] Check if network output bounding box attrbutes are relative to the center of the prediction

 ## ChangeLog

+16.03.2021 - EB
+- Minor issue/bug on label dimensions to loss function.
+There is a miss-match.
+- Everything should be tested...
+- Non-training seems to be working
+- [x] `YOLOLoss()`: Loss function
+- [x] `NMSLayer()`: Non-max suppression

 05.03.2021 - EB
 - Working `torch.autograd` and `loss.backward()`